Skip to Content

 6 common Australian myths debunked (prepare to be amazed!)

-Think of Australia and some common myths about life “Down Under” will spring to mind.
-After living in Queensland after relocating from the UK I thought it was time to investigate some of the common Australian myths and discover which, if any, have any resemblance to the reality!
+Think of Australia, and some common myths about life “Down Under” will spring to mind.
+After living in Queensland and relocating from the UK, I thought it was time to investigate some of the common Australian myths and discover which, if any, resemble the reality!

 How many of these Australian myths have you heard of?